'Mindhunter' Season 2 Will Focus On A Particularly Disturbing Murder Investigation

 Our collective (unhealthy?) obsession with serial killer investigations will be sated by yet another Netflix binge session.

-The second season of David Fincher's Mindhunter back for season 2 is set to premiere on Netflix on August 16.
-Tthanks to an off-hand remark the director-producer made to Billboard about the show's soundtrack, we have an idea of what FBI Agent Holden Ford will be investigating when the show returns.
+The second season of David Fincher's Mindhunter back for season two is set to premiere on Netflix on 16th August.
+Thanks to an off-hand remark the director-producer made to Billboard about the show's soundtrack, we have an idea of what FBI Agent Holden Ford will be investigating when the show returns.

 "Next year we’re looking at the Atlanta child murders, so we’ll have a lot more African-American music which will be nice," Fincher told Billboard.
 "The music will evolve.
 It’s intended to support what’s happening with the show and for the show to evolve radically between seasons."